-The decision was made during the Bank of Korea's monetary policy meeting on Thursday morning.
+The decision was made on Thursday during the central bank's monetary policy meeting.

-The rate freeze likely comes as the bank aims to offset looming economic uncertainties from the fourth wave of the pandemic.
+The rate freeze comes as the bank aims to offset looming uncertainties from the fourth wave of the pandemic.

-The Bank of Korea cut its key interest rate to point-seven-five percent in March last year and lowered it once more to a record-low point-five percent in May last year.
+The Bank of Korea cut its key interest rate to a record-low point-five percent in May last year.